horacec371/op-study/OPNet/dlc/README.md

 # New Update for PB, DLC, HTML

-About the procedure, please refer to the Install SNPE on Uuntu 20.04
+About the procedure, please refer to InstallSNPE.docx

 (A) Install SNPE